dwkns/eleventy-plugin-console-plus/README.md

 # eleventy-plugin-console-plus

-**Console Plus** is a powerful Eleventy (11ty) plugin and shortcode for debugging your templates, objects, and data.
+**Console Plus** is a Eleventy (11ty) plugin that adds a shortcode for debugging your templates, objects, and data.
 It logs to your HTML output, your terminal, and your browser console—all at once, with beautiful formatting and deep customization.

+If you've ever tried to debug collections or any other complex object in Eleventy this is for you.

 ---